martian-lang/martian-docs/content/language-details/index.md

 ### Collection types

 Martian also supports collections of values as arrays or typed maps.
-These are declared using a syntax that is familar to users of C-style languages.
+These are declared using a syntax that is familiar to users of C-style languages.
 Arrays are declared as for example `int[]`.
 Typed maps (available in the martian 4.0 preview) always have string keys, and are declared as for example `map<int>`.
 These can be combined as for example